hiro-team/hiro-bot/README.md

 ## Heroku
-Fork this project and sign in on Heroku then create new Heroku project then select your repository on your project then select heroku/php module, make new env named TOKEN and put your token there from Heroku Settings.
+Fork this project and sign in on Heroku then create new Heroku project then select your repository on your project then select heroku/php module, make new environment named TOKEN and put your token there from Heroku Settings.
 Done!